Richard-Sti/csiborgtools/README.md

 ### General
 - [ ] Add new halo properties to the catalogues.
 - [ ] Add initial halo properties to the catalogues.
+- [x] Add a new flag for flipping x- and z-coordinates fro catalogues, snapshots and field readers.
+- [x] Add radial velocity field loader.

 ### Consistent halo reconstruction
 - [ ] Make a sketch of the overlap definition and add it to the paper.